 The postures may feel incredible one day and utterly intense the next.
 Can you allow whatever arises without judgment?
 Can you allow yourself to feel what surfaces, including the stories in the memories, without attaching to the stories?
 Can you give yourself that offering of safety, to be with yourself as you are, without judgment, without a need to run away before you release what is stagnant and blocking you?

-Do your best to give yourself holistic care, knowing that movement is medicine, but so are our thoughts, our beliefs, our relationships, our environment, our food and drinks.
-Find more insight and holistic tools specific to grief relief as well as chronic stress, fear, and anger.
+Do your best to give yourself holistic care, knowing that movement is medicine, but so are your thoughts, beliefs, relationships, environment, food and drinks.
+Find more insight and holistic tools specific for grief relief as well as chronic stress, fear, and anger.

 Be patient with yourself through this process, giving yourself the time and space you need, and asking for it when necessary.
 Reach out to a trusted source for support when you’re able.

 If you need more guidance and support through the process of letting go while embracing all of the challenges that arise through that process, check out the Holistic Liberation Program that provides exactly that.